togostanza/togostanza/doc/Getting-Started.md

 $ npx togostanza init
 ```

-NOTE: You need to do `npx togostanza init` before we release the first version of togostanza to npmjs.org.

 Then you will be asked a few questions.
 Enter the GitHub repository URL for the first question:

 ```